The before-after transformations of hair transplant surgeries look fantastic.

 They do.

-As someone that has seen up close (and caused) many of these transformations, I can say they look even better in real life.
+As someone who has seen up close (and caused) many of these transformations, I can say they look even better in real life.

 What happens 10 years after the surgery?